-Shares of beneficial interest issued by diversified management companies that invest in the securities and obligations authorized by California Government Code Sections 53601(k) and/or are money market funds registered with the Securities and Exchange Commission under the Investment Company Act of 1940 (15 U.S.C.
+Shares of beneficial interest issued by diversified management companies, also known as mutual funds, that invest in the securities and obligations authorized by California Government Code Sections 53601(k) (for the Extended Fund) or 53601.7(e)(10) (for the Money Market Fund), Mutual funds are not required to conform to the restrictions detailed in this Investment Policy Statement.
+At a minimum, are money market approved mutual funds will be registered with the Securities and Exchange Commission under the Investment Company Act of 1940 (15 U.S.C.
 Sec.
 80a-1, et seq.) and shall have met either of the following criteria:

 - a.
 Attained the highest ranking or the highest letter and numerical rating provided by not less than two nationally recognized rating services. - b.
-Retained an investment adviser registered or exempt from registration with the Securities and Exchange Commission with not less than five years experience investing in the securities and obligations authorized by California Government Code Sections 53601 subdivisions (a) to (j) and (m) to (n) and with assets under management in excess of \$500,000,000.
+Retained an investment advisor registered or exempt from registration with the Securities and Exchange Commission with not less than five years experience investing in the securities and obligations authorized by California Government Code Section 53601 subdivisions (a) to (j) and (m) to (n) and with assets under management in excess of \$500,000,000.

-No more than 20% of the Funds' market value will be invested in money market funds and no more than 10% of the Funds will be invested in any one mutual fund.
-Money market mutual funds that meet all other investment criteria, and which invest in eligible "floating rate notes" (See Section V., Paragraph 3.) are an eligible investment.
-Money market mutual funds that invest in prohibited floating-rate or variable-rate securities are ineligible for investment.
+Money market mutual funds that meet all other investment criteria, and which invest in eligible "floating rate notes" (See Section V., Paragraph 8.) are an eligible investment.
+Money market mutual funds that invest in prohibited floating rate or variable rate securities are ineligible for investment.